 Connect with God for divine intervention, Kumuyi urges Nigerians

-Amidst daunting challenges in the Nigeria, the General Superintendent, Deeper Life Bible Church, Pastor William Kumuyi, Thursday, urged Nigerians to connect to God for divine intervention.
+Amidst daunting challenges in Nigeria, the General Superintendent Deeper Life Bible Church, Pastor William Kumuyi, on Thursday, urged Nigerians to connect with God for divine intervention.

-Kumuyi made the call in his message titled, ‘Super Living Through Divine Connection’ as he begins six days crusade in Abuja, the nation’s capital broadcasted via zoom and other social media platforms reaching millions of participants across the 36 States and rest of the world.
+Kumuyi made the call in his message entitled, ‘Super Living Through Divine Connection’ as he begins a six-day crusade in Abuja, the nation’s capital which was broadcast through zoom and other social media platforms reaching millions of participants across the 36 states and rest of the world.

-The clergyman declared that past disappointment, defeat, working and working without progress will be taken away from their lives if they connect to God who has all solutions to man’s challenges.
+The cleric declared that past disappointment, defeat, working and working without progress will be taken away from people’s lives if they connect to God who has all solutions to man’s challenges.

-The crusade continues to June 29, 2021, and many participants connected via social media platforms as some came to venue of the programme at the Regional Worship Centre of the Church, Kado in Abuja, where Kumuyi is ministering live to the rest of the world.
+The crusade, which continues till June 29 was attended by many participants through social media platforms, while some came to the venue of the programme, at the Regional Worship Centre of the Church, Kado in Abuja, where Kumuyi is ministering live to the rest of the world.

 He said: “Suffering came with sinning against God.
 That is why there is so much suffering in the world.
 Today, the Lord wants to repair all that is broken down.
 Only come back and reconnect to Him.